 Private parking: car usage continues to grow and many households own more than one car.
 Residents' parking is a serious concern for Great Bowden.
 New developments which do not have enough parking provision will not be supported.
+Off street car parking spaces shall be provided in new residential development in accordance with the Leicestershire County Council Parking Standards and Guidance.
 Alongside an increase of new residents with the volume of new cars that new housing will bring, parking is of major concern, especially in the village centre, and this is reflected in the responses to the village questionnaire.

 In addition, there has been growth in visitors to the village making use of the clubs in the village hall, church hall, community pavilion and park, the Post Office and cash point.
 Over half the members of the parish church live outside the parish and travel to the church by car.
 There is a healthy use of the shops, cafes, pubs and leisure facilities.
 The various village festivals and concerts are well supported.
 Reception class size at the village school is also increasing by 5 children per year for the next four years.

-The reception class size at the village school is also increasing by 5 children per year for the next four years.
 Alongside an increase of new residents with the volume of new cars that the new housing will bring, parking is of major concern and this is reflected in the responses to the village questionnaire.